jozue06/dockerteam/README.md

 Once you have everything ready to go, you can move on to the next step.

 ## Testing

 This project uses [Jest]() integration testing of the `todo` api, and [eslint]() for code linting.

 In this section, you will set up your repositor and test the build locally.

-### Fork repo
+### Fork This Repo

-Using the account you set up in the Getting Started section, you will now create your own repository to connect to Codeship.
+Using the account you set up in the Getting Started section, you will now create your own repository.

 Since this repository is on Github, you can [fork this repo] ```(https://help.github.com/articles/fork-a-repo/) and move on to the next step.

 > Make sure to copy the 'Repository Clone URL' link for the next step, you will use it to set up the project.

 You now should have a remote repository that is publicly accessible in your account.

+Navigate to the location on your system that you forked this repo to.

+Inside the directory nodejs-express-todoapp-dockerized and type ```docker-compose up --build```.
+This process may take some time.

 ## Continuous Deployment to Heroku